Hup language: Complex Coordinative Construction

-Conjunctive Construction in Hup
+Conjunctive Construction

 Hup can construct complex coordinative sentences, which are sentences containing two clauses, typically grammatically symmetrical, and is achieved through coordination strategies.
 While various coordinative constructions exist in Hup, including conjunctive (additive coordination like English 'and'), disjunctive (alternative coordination like English 'or'), and adversative (contrastive coordination like English 'but'), the conjunctive coordinative construction is the most common complex coordinative construction in Hup.

 Conjunctive relationships between two clauses in Hup are typically translated with 'and' in English.
 In other words, glossing of Hup will use the English term 'and' in the translation line for both clausal and phrasal coordination.

 The most common strategy in Hup for both phrasal and clausal coordination is the simple juxtaposition of the coordinated elements, or ‘zero strategy’.
 As seen in the examples above, the clauses are conjoined through juxtaposition, and in other words there is no overt marker(s) indicating coordination of the clauses.
 Conjunctive clausal coordination in Hup typically requires a juxtaposition strategy or zero-marked asyndetic strategy.
 In short, conjunctive clausal coordination in Hup uses no binder or coordinator in between coordinands, and clauses are juxtaposed together.

 Additionally, this construction in Hup utilizes a de-ranking strategy.
 The majority of Hup’s clause-linking strategies involve a combination of a main clause and a dependent clause; the dependent-clause verb lacks inflection for tense-aspect-mode, and therefore the two clauses are imbalanced as the dependent clause is de-ranked.
 For example, the gloss from p.
 805 depicts a main clause with telic aspect marking, while the dependent clause is not fully inflected with the telic aspect marking.

-Phrasal Coordination in Hup
+Phrasal Coordination

 Like clausal coordination, the most common strategy in Hup for phrasal coordination is the simple juxtaposition of the coordinated elements, or ‘zero strategy’.
 No morphological indicator is required for the coordination of noun phrases in Hup.